Paolinni/underbar/README.md

 #underbar
-This is a project I completed as a student at [makersquare](http://makersquare.com).
-This project was worked on with a pair.
+This is a project I completed as a student before the first day of class at [makersquare](http://makersquare.com).